tombusby/tombusby.github.io/_posts/2017-12-31-understanding-cryptography-ex4.5.md

 *This solution is verified as correct by the official [Solutions for Odd-Numbered Questions](http://wiki.crypto.rub.de/Buch/en/download/Understanding_Cryptography_Odd_Solutions.pdf) manual.*

-The influence of the reduction polynonomial choice is that different primitive polynomials will produce different results for any multiplications that require modulo reduction to bring them back into the field.
+The influence of the reduction polynonomial choice is that different irreducible polynomials will produce different results for any multiplications that require modulo reduction to bring them back into the field.

 1\.
 Since a naive multiplication would produce an order 5 polynomial, this must be reduced using the reduction polynomial.
 The naive multiplication produces this output: